stuartherbert/php-xxhash/README.md

 # php-xxhash

-PHP extension to add support for the [xxhash](http://code.google.com/p/xxhash/) fast hashing algorithm.  _xxhash_ is designed to be fast enough to use in real-time streaming applications.
+PHP extension to add support for the [xxhash - r42](https://github.com/Cyan4973/xxHash) extremely fast hashing algorithm.  _xxhash_ is designed to be fast enough to use in real-time streaming applications.

 ## How To Install